It’s a metaphor, but with possible real-world consequences.

 The faster you “mine” — the faster you can perform those calculations — the more likely you are to win.

-Step one is to use the fastest computer you can.
+Step #1 is to use the fastest computer you can.
 High-end hardware is the order of the day.
 While you do stand a (teeny-tiny) chance running a Bitcoin miner on your desktop PC, this has become the realm of computers dedicated and specifically designed to perform these calculations.
+High-end GPUs (graphics processing units) are particularly useful.

-Step three is to do both: use lots of high-end computers to participate in the Bitcoin calculation game.
+Step #3 is to do both: use lots of high-end computers to participate in the Bitcoin calculation game.

 Of course, lots and lots of computers use lots and lots of electricity.